Base Network Settings

 Unit Icon symbols:

 The Icon symbol required for a Unit can be selected using the arrow buttons or slider at the bottom of the Style area of the 'Unit Properties' pane.
 A click on the '+' button will open the pane below.
 This shows the Icon symbols available from the program and those present in the Icon folder.
 This table enables a quick selection of a suitable Icon from those available by a double click.
-Additional Icons can be added to this folder as required, but should be 16x16 pixels in size.
+Additional Icons can be added to this folder as required, but should be 16x16 or 32x32 pixels in size.

 There are 90 icons pre-programmed into the program, up to and including the 'Radio Mobile' icon, plus an initial blank.
 The remaining icons can be replaced or deleted as required from the Icon folder, up to a maximum of 1023 total.
 It should be noted that alpha-numeric labels without an icon can be generated by selecting the initial 'Blank' icon position.
 These labels can have the background and text colours selected from the Unit Properties pane as required.